openedx/edx-django-utils/edx_django_utils/plugins/README.rst

             ],
         }
     )

+3. (optional, but recommended) Create a top-level settings/ directory with common.py and production.py modules.
+This will allow you to use the PluginSettings.CONFIG option as written below.

-3. configure the Plugin App in their AppConfig class::
+4. configure the Plugin App in their AppConfig class::

     from django.apps import AppConfig